 A: Sleep is incredibly important, and can be considered crucial alongside diet and exercise.
 Proper sleep habits help sustain many biological processes, and bad sleep can cause these processes to be suboptimal or even malfunction.

 Read full answer to "How important is sleep?"

 Cortisol is the hormone that mediates waking up and a variety of catabolic (tissue breakdown) reactions; it isn't bad in any way, but many people with elevated cortisol could suffer pathology from it.
 In these scenarios, it is nice to lower cortisol and supplementation may be effective.

-This page features 54 unique references to scientific papers.
+Our evidence-based analysis features 54 unique references to scientific papers.

 Follow this Page for updates